banach-space/llvm-tutor/README.md

 center - this is true for any [multi-pass compiler](https://en.wikipedia.org/wiki/Multi-pass_compiler<Paste>).
 In order to manage the passes, a compiler needs a pass manager.
-LLVM currently enjoys not one, but two pass manager.
-This is important, because depending on which pass manager you decide to use, the implementation (and in particular pass registration) will look slightly differently.
-I have tried my best to make the distinction in the source code very clear.
+LLVM currently enjoys not one, but two pass managers.
+This is important because depending on which pass manager you decide to use, the implementation of your pass (and in particular how you _register_ it) will look slightly differently.

 ## Overview of Pass Managers in LLVM
-As mentioned earlier, there are two pass managers in LLVM:
+As I mentioned earlier, there are two pass managers in LLVM:
 * _Legacy Pass Manager_ which currently is the default pass manager
 	* It is implemented in the _legacy_ namespace
 	* It is very well [documented](http://llvm.org/docs/WritingAnLLVMPass.html)